LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/ascii-art/README.md

 The next row should have a black pixel at position 1, and the rest should be white.

-And the third row in this case is the same as the first row.
+And the third row should be black at positions 1 and 2, elsewhere white.

 So ultimately, our output file should look like this:
 ```